 Most of the implants used in total knee replacement have a fixed-bearing design in which the tibial component is firmly attached to the metal component that lies beneath it.
-The femoral component that mimics the lower end of thigh bone rolls on this cushioned surface.
+The femoral component mimics the lower end of thigh bone rolls on this cushioned surface.

-Mobile-bearing designs need substantial support from the ligaments and other soft tissues as the tibial component can rotate short distances within the tibial tray which is made of metal.
+Mobile-bearing designs need substantial support from the ligaments, and other soft tissues as the tibial component can rotate short distances within the tibial tray, which is made of metal.
 The artificial joint may dislocate and fail if the soft tissues cannot balance ligaments tension during the operation.

 The surgeons select appropriate brand, design and components of the implant and choose the implant fixation method by thoroughly evaluating the patient’s situation.
 Patients are advised to talk to their doctor about their decisions and the reasons behind those decisions.